stefanodipierro/django-nextjs-blog/memory-bank/progress.md

 - Loading state optimization with skeleton components
 - Responsive design refinement
 - Performance optimization for image loading with dynamic blur placeholders
+- Testing and refinement of infinite scroll functionality with custom hooks

 ## In Progress
-- Testing and refinement of infinite scroll functionality

 ## Pending
 - Search implementation with PostgreSQL